 - apply for registration as an owner of warehoused goods using form EX60 Excise warehousing: application to be an owner of duty-suspended goods held in excise warehouses

 - read Excise Notice 196: excise goods - registration and approval of warehousekeepers, warehouse premises, owners of goods and registered consignors for information

 Be aware that 45 working days is the standard time taken to process applications.
 The actual time taken to process applications depends on the circumstances of each individual applicant.
 For example, if you’ve not provided all the required information or the application refers to premises that require building work, the time taken to process and approve the application may be longer than 45 days.

 - approval of plant and process

 After production begins

 Excise Duty becomes chargeable when spirits have been produced and will not normally be payable until the spirits are taken out of the warehouse.
-For information on payment procedures, see Excise Notice 197.
-Please note we may ask you to pay duty on any losses which are not due to natural wastage or for which there isn’t an acceptable explanation.
+For information on payment procedures, read Excise Notice 197.
+We may ask you to pay duty on any losses which are not due to natural wastage or for which there is not an acceptable explanation.

-You must complete form W21 Alcohol duties: Quarterly Distillery Return - declaration of materials used and spirits produced return quarterly for each class of spirit you produce, see paragraph 6.3.
+You must complete form W21 Alcohol duties: Quarterly Distillery Return - declaration of materials used and spirits produced return quarterly for each class of spirit you produce, read paragraph 6.3 for more information.